recursion-ninja/CSc-85020/Presentation/slides.md

 ## Algorithm

-- Decod using Belief Propogation algorithm
+- Decod using Belief Propagation algorithm
 - Similar to LT codes